 To ensure your containerized systems are secure, you must focus on several critical areas:

-Runtime Defense: Continuously monitor containers for abnormal behavior and enforce strict policies to mitigate risks.
+Runtime Defense: proceed with continuous container security scanner for abnormal behavior and enforce strict policies to mitigate risks.

 Infrastructure Security: Protect the underlying systems that run containers to prevent exploitation at the host level.